google/codeworld/web/help/examples.md

 numbers.
 The new operators `<+>` and `<*>` are chosen to represent complex addition and multiplication.

+    -- Complex arithmetic
-    data Complex = C(Number, Number)
+    data Complex where
+        C :: (Number, Number) -> Complex

     C(x1, y1) <+> C(x2, y2) = C(x1    + x2   , y1    + y2   )
     C(x1, y1) <*> C(x2, y2) = C(x1*x2 - y1*y2, x1*y2 + y1*x2)

+    -- A depth can be a finite number, or infinite. data Depth where
+      Finite   :: Number -> Depth
+      Infinite :: Depth

     {-
-        Now, define the test for whether a point belongs to the set.
         A point belongs to the Mandelbrot set if iterating the polynomial z -> z^2 + c, starting with z = 0, diverges.
 As a quick test for divergence, we check whether either coordinate exceeds 2.

         To get a better image, for points that do not belong to the set, we measure how many iterations were needed to detect divergence.
 This number will be large for points close to the set.
-Return Nothing for points in the set, and Just k for points that leave the target box in k iterations.
+Returns Infinite for points in the set, and Finite k for points that leave the target box in k iterations.
     -}
-    diverged :: Complex -> Truth
-    diverged(C(x, y)) = abs(x) > 2 || abs(y) > 2

-    -- A depth can be a finite number, or infinite. data Depth where
-      Finite   :: Number -> Depth
-      Infinite :: Depth

     depth :: (Number, Complex, Complex, Number) -> Depth depth(_, _, _, 0) = Infinite
     depth(m, z, c, k) | diverged(z) = Finite(m)
                       | otherwise   = depth(m + 1, z <*> z <+> c, c, k - 1)
+      where diverged :: Complex -> Truth
+            diverged(C(x, y)) = abs(x) > 2 || abs(y) > 2

     {-
         Finally, render the set on a 500 by 500 pixel grid.
 The source